-At Participate, we come to work each day because we want to help educators be the best they can be.
-We believe that investing in educators means investing in safer, healthier and more equitable communities and societies.
+At Participate, we come to work each day because we want to make professional learning the best it can be.
+We believe that investing in building community means investing in safer, healthier and more equitable communities and societies.

-As former educators, instructional designers and education researchers, our team is familiar with the traditional ineffective learning models most educators experience and, frankly, we want better for our field.
-We want to live in a world in which every educator has continuous access to the innovative, collaborative and practical learning experiences and resources needed to build creative, inclusive and engaging educational environments and experiences.
+As former educators, instructional designers and education researchers, our team is familiar with the traditional ineffective learning models most learners experience and, frankly, we want better for our field.
+We want to live in a world in which every learner has continuous access to the innovative, collaborative and practical learning experiences and resources needed to build creative, inclusive and engaging educational environments and experiences.

 We started Participate as an online learning platform that awarded digital badges for educator achievements.
-This was one step in the right direction, but there was a vital piece missing on our platform—a social aspect to encourage community-based learning.
-We recognized early on that bringing educators together in one space had the potential to create meaningful impact: a force multiplier for educator development.
+This was one step in the right direction, but there was a vital piece missing on our platform--a social aspect to encourage community-based learning.
+We recognized early on that bringing learners together in one space had the potential to create meaningful impact--a force multiplier for professional development.

 That’s where Communities of Practice (CoPs) were born.
-We’re not here to tell you we created the idea of CoPs—we’ll leave that to Wenger-Trayner—but we can tell you we saw potential in CoPs to empower educators.
+We’re not here to tell you we created the idea of CoPs--we’ll leave that to Wenger-Trayner--but we can tell you we saw potential in CoPs to empower learners.
 We shifted our platform to become a network of social learning communities.
-These communities, each focused on a particular domain and around a shared practice, give educators the opportunity to follow personalized pathways of growth and participate in meaningful, blended learning.
+These communities, each focused on a particular domain and around a shared practice, are built around personalized pathways of growth and provide meaningful, blended learning.

 But we don’t limit ourselves to our existing knowledge.
-We believe learning is continual and iterative.
+We believe learning is continuous and iterative.
 What keeps us motivated to learn?
 Put simply: you.
-We won’t stop until all educators have access to the innovative, collaborative and practical learning experiences and resources they need to build creative, inclusive and engaging educational environments and experiences.
+We won’t stop until adult learners have access to innovative, collaborative and creative learning experiences and resources they need to build creative, inclusive and engaging educational environments and experiences.
 We’re just getting started.

-When we create learning experiences for educators, we aim to be bold.
+When we create professional learning experiences, we aim to be bold.
 Bold in the way we design interactions, opportunities for collaboration and learning beyond a computer screen.
-Because when we create experiences that redefine learning, we create experiences with more meaning.
+Because when we put intention and meaning behind all of our decisions, we create experiences that redefine learning.

 Let's face it, failure isn't fun.
 But we wouldn't be where we are today if we didn't grow from our successes and failures.
 To grow, we must communicate what's working and what isn't.
 Our teams regularly provide feedback to one another and explore new ways to serve our partners.
 Our customer success team shares product feedback with our development team, who iterates features and provides an improved user experience.